Inequity Aversion Pricing over Social Networks: Approximation Algorithms and Hardness Results: Hardness for Single Value Revenue Functions

 \section{Hardness for Single Value Revenue Functions}

 In \cite{AMT13} there is an $n^{1-\varepsilon}$ inapproximability result for Inequity Aversion Pricing, but for general revenue functions and $\alpha(u, v)=1$ for every edge.
 An NP-hardness proof is also given for these edge constraints when single value and constant revenue functions are allowed.
 The NP-hardness of Inequity Aversion Pricing as we study it here, i.e., allowing only single value revenue functions, was left as an open question.
 We resolve this question by proving that the problem remains NP-complete even if we restrict the revenue functions to be single value.
-Our reduction implies that the result holds even when the price differences are allowed to be close to the maximum possible price $k$.
-Further, when $\alpha(u, v)=0$ for every edge, we are able to show APX-hardness.
+Our reduction implies that the result holds even when the price differences are allowed to be quite large and close to the maximum possible price $k$ (which could presumably make the problem easier).
+Further, when $\alpha(u, v)=0$ for every edge, we are able to show APX-hardness, as well as NP-hardness even for $k=3$, in contrast to the case of $k=2$.

 The reduction, below, is from the decision version of \emph{3-Terminal Node Cut}: Given a graph $G(V,E)$, a set $S= \{v_1, v_2, v_3\}\subseteq V$, and an integer $q$, is there a subset of $q$ vertices that can be deleted, so that any two vertices of $S$ are in different connected components of the resulting graph?
-The NP-completeness of the weighted version of 3-Terminal Node Cut is discussed in \cite{Cun89}, while the APX-hardness of the unweighted version we use here is discussed in \cite{GVY04}; in either case no explicit proof is given.
-The NP-completeness result we need follows from Theorem \ref{MNC-hard} as well.
+The NP-completeness of the weighted version of 3-Terminal Node Cut is discussed in \cite{Cun89}, while the APX-hardness of the unweighted version we use here is discussed in \cite{GVY04}.
+The NP-completeness result we need follows from Theorem \ref{MNC-hard} as well (see the discussion before the statement of Theorem \ref{MNC-hard}).

 \begin{theorem} Let $\varepsilon > 0$ be any small constant.
-The decision version of Inequity Aversion Pricing (for single value revenue functions) is NP-complete even when $\alpha(u, v)$ is as large as $k^{1-\varepsilon}$ for all $(u, v)\in E(G)$, where $k$ is the maximum possible price. \end{theorem} \begin{proof} It is immediate that the problem is in NP.
+The decision version of Inequity Aversion Pricing for single value revenue functions is NP-complete, even when $\alpha(u, v)$ is as large as $k^{1-\varepsilon}$ for all $(u, v)\in E(G)$, where $k$ is the maximum possible price. \end{theorem} \begin{proof} It is immediate that the problem is in NP.
 To facilitate the presentation, we prove the NP-hardness when $\alpha(\cdot, \cdot)$ is upper bounded by $k^{1/3}/3$.
 As discussed at the end of the proof, the reduction can be easily adjusted when the upper bound of $\alpha(\cdot, \cdot)$ is $k^{1-\varepsilon}$, for constant $\varepsilon$.

 Let us consider an instance of 3-Terminal Node Cut, i.e., a graph $G(V,E)$, with $|V(G)|=n$, a set $S=\{v_1, v_2, v_3\}$ of non adjacent vertices of $G$, and an integer $q$.
 We may assume that $q\leqslant n-3$, otherwise the question is trivial.
 Next we give a construction of an appropriate instance for Inequity Aversion Pricing.